 Anne Marie Hagan’s father, Thomas Hagan, was 56 years old when he was murdered in 1979 in the little fishing village of Kingman’s Cove, Newfoundland, Canada.
-He received 16 axe cuts, seven in the head, neck and face.
+He received 16 axe cuts, several in the head, neck and face.
 The 30-year-old man who committed the act was his neighbour.
 He was suffering from schizophrenia, and he believed that he’d heard the voice of his dead mother telling him to kill Thomas Hagan.
-You can find more information at annemariehagan.com.

 It was Sunday August 12, 1979.
 I was a 19-year-old nursing student home on summer holidays when I saw my father murdered with an axe.
 I tried to stop the man, but he axed me as well.

 Filled with sadness and despair, I became completely consumed with anger, bitterness, vengeance, and self-pity.
 I was absolutely determined that this man would never, ever regain his freedom.
 The longer he was locked away, the greater the value of my father’s life.

 Then, on June 7, 1996, during a comprehensive campaign I’d organized to stop his release, I talked with him face-to-face.
 It was during this meeting, while learning more about him as a human being and the horrendous suffering that he’d endured, that everything changed.

 I’d not heard of the term restorative justice then but in that face-to-face meeting, which lasted 1 hour and 40 minutes, 16 years and 10 months of misery was just wiped away.
 As he started to cry and said, “I’m to blame, I’m to blame”, I couldn’t take it anymore.
 I rushed around the table and hugged him, telling him that I forgave him.
 I remember saying to him, “Blame is too strong a word, blame is too strong a word.”